jacksonsc007/RankDETR/projects/rank_detr/README.md

 TODO:
 As only one-to-one queries are used in inference, we consider using only prediction from one-to-one queries to generate mask.
 Besides, one-to-many queries tend to generate overlapping predictions with similar scores.

+version id: v1.2
+1.using only prediction from one-to-one queries to generate mask.
+2.add detach operation during mask generation.